aviralpatel/TacaoBean/README.md

 - **LED Control**:

-    The NeoPixel LEDs provide visual feedback and can be controlled through the touch button.
+    The Brightness of NeoPixel LEDs can be controlled through the push buttons.

 ## License